speaker

 Rich Anderson

-So those savings may involve exits, like in the case of New Orleans.
+So those savings may involve exits like in the case of New Orleans.

 speaker

-Mark Lama
+Mark Lamas

 President